 The New Forest is not an especially gay hotspot, however the region seemed very LGBTQ-friendly.
 The closest LGBTQ-exclusive venues are all located in Southampton—a university town on the eastern edge of the New Forest national park.

 There is some gay life in the New Forest, however, but if you’re looking to meet people, it’s all most likely to happen on the gay apps.
 LGBTQ-friendly hotels such as the Thatched Cottage Hotel in Brockenhurst are a good place to be based.

 Sometimes using Booking.com, HotelsCombined.com, or Agoda.com can be useful for finding last-minute deals.

 Walking distance to the Brockenhurst train station and located in a historic property (over 400 years old!), the small boutique hotel offers modern and historic rooms—all with a loving attention to detail and care.
 A large, spacious outdoor garden and a gin bar on the property make it a great place to stay.
-Visit their website for more photos or check rates here.

 Follow @travelsofadam on Instagram for more travel tips!